 Family mediation costs

-If you can’t agree how to split your assets privately, you’ll first be directed to family mediation.
+If you can’t agree how to split your assets privately, you’ll first be directed to family mediation services.

-If you end up going to court, you’ll need to prove that you attended a Mediation Information and Assessment Meeting (MIAM).
+If you go to court, you must show that you went to a Mediation Information and Assessment Meeting (MIAM).
 This is a meeting to assess whether your case is suitable for mediation.
 It usually costs about £120.

 You should try to make the most of any mediation you have.